gtkramer/ScaffoldingGenerator/README.md

 * KD tree, for indexing edges on triangles
 * OpenGL, for rendering objects
 * ANTLR, for writing grammars that parse STL files
-* Glade/GtkSharp, for a user interface definition separated from logic
+* Avalonia, for a user interface definition separated from logic
 * Parallelize work whenever possible, for making things faster